- Essential oils for acne have antibacterial and anti-inflammatory properties to help treat and prevent breakouts

 Clary sage oil is extracted from a medicinal herb related to culinary sage.
 This oil fights acne formation by way of its antimicrobial properties, and also works to balance sebum production.

-Clary sage oil application also affects the body’s hormone levels in a manner conducive to improved mood and reduced anxiety.
-It increases serotonin levels and inhibits cortisol, the hormone responsible for psychological stress.
-Stress is known to play a major role in acne formation, so these effects can in turn lead to reduced breakouts.
+This oil increases serotonin levels and inhibits cortisol, the hormone responsible for psychological stress.
+Stress is known to play a significant role in acne formation, so these effects can in turn lead to reduced breakouts.

 Lemongrass oil has antibacterial and antioxidant properties, and is sometimes used as a spot treatment for mild acne.
 It can inhibit the growth of acne-causing bacteria, prevent inflammation and reduce the frequency of breakouts.

-This oil is extracted from the needle-like leaves rosemary plants.
-It has powerful antibacterial effects, and is known to suppress and kill the acne-causing bacteria Cutibacterium acnes.
+This oil is extracted from the needle-like leaves of rosemary plants.
+It has powerful antibacterial effects, and is known to kill Cutibacterium acnes (formerly Propionibacterium acnes) bacteria.

-Rosemary oil has furthermore been proven to reduce the inflammation associated with acne without causing skin irritation.
+Rosemary oil is also known to calm the inflammation associated with acne.
 As such, it can be an effective spot treatment for mild-to-moderate acne.

 Tea tree oil

-This oil is extracted from the needle-like leaves of the tea tree, a plant native to Australia with unique flowers that resemble clusters of white spikes.
+This oil is extracted from the needle-like leaves of the tea tree, a plant native to Australia.
 Tea tree oil has proven antibacterial and anti-inflammatory properties, and stimulates activity in the immune system.

 How to Use Essential Oils for Acne